Turnage-Digital/Holmes/docs/ARCHITECTURE.md

 When a command touches multiple aggregates, register each one before exiting the repository so every notification participates in the same transaction boundary.
 No separate `DomainEventQueue` is required; the unit of work guarantees exactly-once publication per successful commit.

+> See `Holmes.Core.Tests/UnitOfWorkDomainEventsTests` for integration coverage of
+> multi-aggregate commits and failure paths.
+Future modules should add similar
+> tests whenever they extend the UnitOfWork abstraction.

 ### Client Application (Holmes.Client)